sysbender/ts-dave/README.md

 5. use arrow function to define component -
    1. FC type is generic ,
    2. type FC T is used for props type

+use state

+1. add button with event to add goal ,
+2. add useState for goals
+3. add goals in unordered list